JitenShahani/HostedServicesInAspNetCore/README.md

 - [ ] Are you observing `CancellationToken` in long-running operations?
 - [ ] Are lifecycle methods implemented only when needed?
 - [ ] Have you handled exceptions in `StartAsync ()` and `ExecuteAsync ()`?

+Hosted services may run in the background, but understanding them brings clarity to the foreground.
+From graceful lifecycles to mindful shutdowns, these patterns shape more than just execution.They shape how we think about building resilient systems.

 ---